 David Douglas Chapter, National Society Daughters of the American Revolution, was organized on June 21, 1981, in Redmond, Washington.
 Members live in communities such as Redmond, Kirkland, Sammamish, Bothell, and surrounding areas.

-Throughout our chapter history, we are proud to have sponsored two state winners for the Outstanding History Teacher award, as well as two state winners for the DAR Good Citizens program.
+Throughout our chapter history, we are proud to have sponsored two state winners for the Outstanding History Teacher award, as well as three state winners for the DAR Good Citizens program, most recently in 2017 and 2019.
 At our 25th anniversary celebration in 2006, we remembered chapter activities such as visits to the Seattle Veteran’s Hospital Rehabilitation Unit and genealogy research classes at the Redmond Senior Center.

 Juniors (a DAR member age 18 to 35) are a vibrant part of our chapter: two of our Junior Members were named recent Washington State Outstanding Junior, with one a National Finalist for National Outstanding Junior.
 In 2011, our chapter also founded the Mt.
 Rainier Society Children of the American Revolution.